Luby's: Sale of Fuddruckers and acquisition by Calvin Gin

-99% of Luby's stockholders voted for dissolution in November 2020.
+About 99% of Luby's stockholders voted for dissolution in November 2020.

 On June 21, 2021, Calvin Gin, founder of Flying Food Group, agreed to buy 32 Luby's locations for $28.7 million, a week after Nicholas Perkins of North Carolina agreed to buy Luby's Fuddruckers brand for $18.5 million.
 Prior to the announcement of Gin's acquisition, Luby's had planned to close all locations by August 2021.

 Headquarters

-Luby's has its headquarters in Suite 600 of the 13111 Northwest Freeway building in the Near Northwest district and in Houston, Texas.

 In July 2004, Luby's announced that it would move its headquarters from San Antonio to Houston, where Pappas Restaurants has its headquarters.
-At that time Luby's did not yet state to where it would be moving; the company stated that it would most likely move to a suburb in Greater Houston.
-80 jobs were transferred to Houston.
+At that time, Luby's did not yet state to where it would be moving; the company stated that it would most likely move to a suburb in Greater Houston; 80 jobs were transferred to Houston.
+Luby's has its headquarters in Suite 600 of the 13111 Northwest Freeway building in the Near Northwest district in Houston.

-In media
+In popular culture

-The "Lu Ann Platter", a popular combination platter served at Luby's, is a half portion main dish with vegetables.
-This plate was the inspiration for the character name Luanne Platter from the animated Texas comedy/drama, King of the Hill.
-The cafeteria itself is characterized as "Luly's" on the show.
+A version of the restaurant called "Luly's" is featured in the animated television series King of the Hill.
+The LuAnn Platter, a popular combination platter served at Luby's, inspired the name of the character Luanne Platter.